Papiel/salesFetch/README.md

 The following (magnificent) diagram explains the architecture of the SalesFetch app.
 It was designed with performance and maintainability in mind.

 ![SalesFetch app architecture](images/architecture.png)

-## Testing locally
-You'll need a `.env` file with your `API_CREDENTIALS`, aka `master token` (you may need to set `API_URL` if you want to use staging or development environment).
-It will be used only once during the installation of the package, do not bother for its value if you are not going to create new users.